wxharry/wxharry/README.md

 ### Hi there 👋

-🌱 I'm currently learning Git.
+🌱 I'm currently learning Git and UI/UX

 🔭 I’m currently hunting jobs in North America and China.